jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 She was at one point the face of the RCMP in this province.
 She would do interviews for the RCMP.
 I know some people from the media know her and there has been some reaction coming in about how important she was in people's lives in this part of the province.
-We know three of the people WHO died in the fire in  one of those was a corrections officer.
+We know three of the people who died in the fire in  one of those was a corrections officer.
 That's a loss that that professional community is feeling as well.
-Two Victoria order nurses staff members, WHO were busy helping in the COVID-19 fight.
+Two Victoria order nurses staff members, who were busy helping in the COVID-19 fight.
 They died as well.
-and Lisa McCully WHO died and left behind a family.
+and Lisa McCully who died and left behind a family.

 **Rosemary**:
 Tom  thank you for that.
-Let me turn to Brett Ruskin WHO is in Portapique.
+Let me turn to Brett Ruskin who is in Portapique.
 It's a small community.
 How are people dealing with things today as they start to understand the magnitude of